 Then, HBO made a surprise announcement that it had gone ahead and ordered 10 episodes of House of the Dragon.
 The series is based on George R.R.
 Martin's fantasy novel "Fire & Blood," which chronicles the House of Targaryen's rule, beginning with Aegon I Targaryen's conquest of Westeros some 300 years before the events of Game of Thrones; don't expect there to be one Mother of Dragons to rule them all, but there could be new contenders for the best best TV moms.

 Writer Ryan Condal (Colony) and Game of Thrones veteran director Miguel Sapochnik will serve as co-showrunners.
 Sapochnik directed blockbuster Game of Thrones episodes, including Hardhome, The Long Night and the Emmy-winning Battle of the Bastards.

-Here's everything we know about House of the Dragon so far.
+Here's everything we know about the prequel so far.

-HBO Max has just released the first trailer for House of the Dragon, giving us our first proper look at what Westeros was like 200 years before Game of Thrones.
+In HBO Max's first teaser trailer for House of the Dragon we got our first proper look at what Westeros was like 200 years before Game of Thrones.